 This is ABSOLUTELY NECESSARY.
 A Commercial Weighing scale is just like any other piece of Machinery.
 It needs maintenance and care.
 If you don’t have the time to do it, you can outsource this to Hindustan Scale Company (HSCo) with an AMC plan.

 This includes four preventive maintenance visits of the weighing scale and the Government Stamping costs.

 Change the battery at least once in Two years

-If you use the scale in an area which has frequent power cuts, then you would need to change the battery preferably once in a year.
-On the other hand, if you use the scales continuously on power supply and rarely on battery, you may change the battery once in two years.
+If you use the scale in an area that has frequent power cuts, then you would need to change the battery preferably once a year.
+On the other hand, if you use the scales continuously on the power supply and rarely on the battery, you may change the battery once in two years.

 We would recommend that once in a week, let your scale run completely on the battery until it discharges.
 Then plug it in to let it charge as usual.
 This will keep the acid active in the Battery.